I know from experience what it’s like when your old dog won’t eat, and you’re willing to do and try anything!

 - Is your dog eating something or nothing at all?

-- Have you changed his food?
+- Have you changed their food?

-- Will he still eat treats?
+- Will they still eat treats?

 - Are there any other behaviors you’re concerned about?

-Once you have finished your chat he will examine your dog and may even take his temperature.
-In your situation, and I have been there many times, I would expect blood and urine tests to be done as well.
+In your situation, and I have been there many times, I would also expect blood and urine tests to be done.

-Some tests can be done in house and produce results in just a few minutes.
+Some tests can be done in-house and produce results in just a few minutes.
 Samples typically have to be sent away for further analysis, but at least you can get an idea of what’s going on, and treatment can begin immediately.

 Be sure to ask if there are any foods your dog should avoid.